bhanug/misframe/posts/2014-10-22-custom-router-part-ii.md

 	eth1      Link encap:Ethernet  HWaddr 78:a5:04:c8:8c:a3
 	          inet addr:192.168.7.1  Bcast:192.168.7.3  Mask:255.255.255.252

 It shows up on my laptop as eth1.
-My laptop is assign the address 192.168.7.1 and the board has 192.168.7.2. sshd is running on the board, so I can easily SSH in via 192.168.7.2:22.
+My laptop is assigned the address 192.168.7.1 and the board has 192.168.7.2. sshd is running on the board, so I can easily SSH in via 192.168.7.2:22.